simonvh/fluff/README.md

 See [full fluff documentation](http://fluff.readthedocs.org/) for detailed installation instructions and usage examples.

+**Note:**
+* this fork only works in python 3, and its not been released yet!
+* all commands are the same as python 2 version of fluff

 ## Quick Installation

-**Note: this branch is only works in python 3, and its not been released yet!**

 The most straightforward way to install fluff is with [conda](https://docs.continuum.io/anaconda) using the [bioconda](https://bioconda.github.io/) channel.